OverlordZorn/Arma-3-Guide/Communication/Communication.md

 A Contact report consist of several key elements that must be presended in a specific order for it to be effective.

 #### 1 - Alert
 Typically the word `Contact`.
-This sould be the frist thing when you spot the enemy.
-Gvies heads up for everyone.
+This sould be the first thing when you spot the enemy.
+Gives heads up for everyone.

 Can also include Warnings like `Close` when they could easily spot your or `Danger Close!` when they are about to step on you.